ShanLu1984/KONECT-Social-Network-Datasets/README.md

 # Social network datasets (directed) from KONECT
 ## Introduction
+The joint degree (in- and out-degree) distributions of social networks have some unique features which are different from traditional Web hyperlink and citation networks.
+The differences motivated us to explore an explanation by studying the origin of the distribution.
+We proposed several two-dimensional mathematical generative models to capture the evolution of the joint degree in social networks.
+The social network databases were downloaded from KONECT (Koblenz Network Collection, a project to collect large network datasets of all types).
+We use simulation to compare between the synthetic data from our generative model and the data from real networks.
+We validate the success of our models by fitting and comparing the asymptotic dependence between synthetic and real data.
+An abstract was presented in NetSci 2015 and a paper was presented in ACC, 2016 (http://ieeexplore.ieee.org/document/7525372/).
+Github: https://github.com/ShanLu1984/KONECT-Social-Network-Datasets.

+## What's inside:
 This projects include extracting degree information from TSV file downloaded from KONECT Website http://konect.uni-koblenz.de/; and data visiualization.

-## What's inside:
 1. network_read.m
 * Usage: get indegree and outdegree of the nodes in the network;
 * Output: degrees.mat  It contains a matrix data with dimension (n, 2), n is the number of nodes in the network; the first column is the indegree of the node; and the second column is the outdegree.